tracker code

 Existing HVAC systems can be upgraded to improve viral-security using UV-C but this cannot be achieved through upgrading filtration alone.

-Air Purification – HEPA and other Filters
+Air Purification – HEPA and other filters

 Here are some examples of filters and pore sizes of the filter holes: